mcrute/pydora/README.rst

 well as a `settings.py` file that contains `SETTINGS` (per above), `USERNAME` and `PASSWORD` which correspond to your Pandora credentials.

-The player only supports simple playback for now.
-It will display a station list and allow listening to any station but no writeable operations are supported.
+The player only supports basic functionality for now.
+It will display a station list, allow listening to any station, basic feeback and bookmarking are also supported.
 The player starts an mpg123 process in remote control mode and feeds commands to it.
 It does not download any music but rather streams them directly from Pandora.